 I hope you enjoy your time in Italy! over 4 years ago

 Antico Forno Roscioli

 Besides offering a large variety of traditional Italian pastries and bread, it has selection of pizzas that manage to win the locals' heart.
 I've heard that the mozerella with tomato is worthy of a try.
 Besides its pizzas, you can also choose from its menu of freshly cooked pastas that range from 6-7 euros that includes fettuccine with mushroom in a cheese sauce, risotto pomodoro, ravioli ricotta and pesto linguine.

 La Renella Panificio Trastevere

 This family-run bakery has an atmosphere of your grandma's kitchen.
 There are people coming over from all walks of life, creating a very lively ambience.
-Get a pizza and select your toppings which averages 5 euros only. over 3 years ago
+Get a pizza and select your toppings which averages 5 euros only. almost 4 years ago